arkq/bluez-alsa/README.md

 ```sh
 bluealsa-aplay XX:XX:XX:XX:XX:XX
 ```

+For details of command-line options to `bluealsa-aplay`, consult the [bluealsa-aplay man page](./doc/bluealsa-aplay-manpage.md).

 In addition to A2DP profile, used for high quality audio, BlueALSA also allows to use phone audio connection via SCO link.
 One can use either build-in HSP/HFP support, which implements only audio